Nikon Z7 vs Sony RX100 II

 It is notable that the Z7 has a microphone port, which is missing on the RX100 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the RX100 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
+Both the Z7 and the RX100 II have been discontinued, but can regularly be found used on eBay.
+The RX100 II was replaced by the Sony RX100 III, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z7 and the Sony RX100 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.